 CUC Affiliate Partnerships

-The Canadian Unitarian Council may choose to enter into affiliate partnerships with international, national, regional and local organizations, communities and groups that shall be defined as mutually beneficial. partners shall have principles in tune with those of the CUC and be closely related in terms of goals, mandate, and activities.
+The Canadian Unitarian Council may choose to enter into affiliate partnerships with international, national, regional and local organizations, communities and groups that shall be defined as mutually beneficial.
+Affiliate organizations shall have values in tune with those of the CUC and be closely related in terms of goals, mandate, and activities.

 Affiliates may be existing groups, as well as ones that are created from CUC policy or independently, and through shared interests.
 These Affiliates shall be in a relationship with the CUC that is governed by a covenant with mutually agreed-upon terms.